 This is especially pertinent for pictures taken with a mobile phone.
-Metadata commonly stored in exchangeable image file format (Exif) can reveal details about the location of the device the photo was taken with.
+Metadata commonly stored in exchangeable image file format (EXIF) can reveal details about the location of the device the photo was taken with

 This information can be used over time to build up a pattern of your life that can ultimately make you a target for criminals or stalkers.
-The easiest way to remove Exif data is to simply re-size and re-save the photo before you post it online.
+There are various apps and/or services built into operating systems (eg Windows) that can remove EXIF data.
+It is worth researching the best method for you.